snayfach/MicrobeCensus/README.md

 **Results**
 *average_genome_size*: the average genome size (in bp) of your input metagenome
 *total_bases*: the total number of base-pairs of your input metagenome
-*genome_equivilants*: the total coverage of microbial genomes in your input metagenome
+*genome_equivalents*: the total coverage of microbial genomes in your input metagenome

 ### Normalization
 The number of genome equivalents can be used to normalize count data obtained from metagenomes using the statistic **RPKG (reads per kb per genome equivalent)**.
 This is similar to the commonly used statistic RPKM, but instead of dividing by the number of total mapped reads, we divide by the number of genome equivalents: